dlemmermann/JPackageScriptFX/README.md

 Both platform-specific build scripts need to know where they can find the java installation with the jpackage tool.
 Therefore you have to set the environment variable `JAVA_HOME`.
 How you set it depends on your operating system.
-On Mac you can set it inside the .bash_profiles file in your user home directory.
+On Mac/Linux you can set it inside the .bash_profiles file in your user home directory.
 On Windows you would set it in the "environment variables" dialog.
 In your IDE you can normally also set it as part of a Maven run configuration.
 If you are the only one working on the project then you can even add it to the pom.xml file of the main module.